 Then you can run report for a Group instead of selecting each person individually:

-If you are a manager and you are using the Chrome browser (Firefox is coming later) – these’s no need to go to ScreenshotMonitor.com just to see who is working on what any more.
-Install ScreenshotMonitor Chrome extension and it will add a button to Chrome.
+If you are a manager and you are using Chrome or Firefox as your browser – these’s no need to go to ScreenshotMonitor.com just to see who is working on what any more.
+Install ScreenshotMonitor Chrome extension or ScreenshotMonitor Firefox extension and it will add a button to your browser like below:

 The number on the button shows how many employees are currently active.
 And if you click it, it will show all of your employees, who is currently active, when they have worked last, what project and the task.